simonfalke-01/xray-configs/README.md

 Install `acme.sh`, `nginx`, and Tailscale.
 Relevant guides can be found online.<br/>
 Tailscale is optional.

+Run all of the following commands as the user `root` unless specified otherwise.

 Create folders `certs` and `logs` under `/home/xray`.
 ```zsh
 mkdir certs logs